sttts/enhancements-1/apiserver/encrypting-data-at-datastore-layer.md

 This list of resources is not configurable.
 The following resources are encrypted:

-1. secrets
+kube-apiserver:

-1. config maps
+1. `secrets`
-1. routes
+1. `configmaps`

+openshift-apiserver:

+1. `routes.route.openshift.io` (routes can contain embedded TLS private keys)
-1. oauth access tokens
+1. `oauthaccesstokens.oauth.openshift.io`
-1. oauth authorize tokens
+1. `oauthauthorizetokens.oauth.openshift.io`

 ##### Controllers

 The encryption key rotation logic will be implemented using a distributed state machine with a series of controllers that each perform a single, _simple_ task:

-1. A controller that looks at all keys in use and generates a single complete encryption config secret in `openshift-config-managed` (this matches the encryption config file format used in upstream)
+1. A controller that looks at all keys in use and generates a single complete encryption config secret in `openshift-config-managed` (this matches the encryption config file format used in upstream).
+See the section below for a description on how this config is built.
-1. Sync logic to copy the complete config into the operand’s namespace (this extra indirection allows us to keep unrecoverable key data in an immortal namespace)
+1. Sync logic to copy the complete config into the operand’s namespace (this extra indirection allows us to keep unrecoverable key data in the `openshift-config-managed` immortal namespace)
 1. A config observer that blindly uses the complete encryption config from the operand’s namespace as the `--encryption-provider-config` (as a persistent file on disk on the node file system)
 1. A controller that generates new encryption keys as needed (based on time - once a **week** is the proposed rotation interval) in `openshift-config-managed`.
 These secrets have the naming scheme `<component>-<group>-<resource>-encryption-<unsigned integer #>` as defined earlier.
 1. A controller that marks keys as observed at read/write based on the actual config the api server is using.
 When all API servers are on a stable revision, it finds the matching complete encryption config secret for that revision.
 It then traces each of the keys used in that config back to the matching secrets in `openshift-config-managed`.
-Based on how the key is being used in the config (read/write), it updates the matching secrets with the appropriate annotation.
+Based on how the key is being used in the config (read/write), it updates the matching secrets with the appropriate timestamp annotation (set to the current time).
-1. A controller that deletes old encryption keys from `openshift-config-managed` as needed (to prevent old keys from building up)
+1. A controller that deletes old encryption keys from `openshift-config-managed` as needed (to prevent old keys from building up).
+It first removes the `encryption.apiserver.operator.openshift.io/deletion-protection` finalizer and then removes the secret itself.
+Thus if a user accidentally runs a command like `oc delete secret --all -n openshift-config-managed`, it will not result in the cluster becoming permanently inaccessible.
 1. A controller that runs storage migration for new write keys (this is what actually causes data to be encrypted under a given write key).
 This migration only runs when all API servers are on the same revision to prevent writing of data to etcd with a key that is not observed by all servers.
+After the migration is complete, the migration timestamp annotation is set to the current time.

+##### Building the EncryptionConfiguration object

+The process for building the `EncryptionConfiguration` object is straightforward, though it does involve a number of steps.

+1. List all secrets that match the operator's `encryption.apiserver.operator.openshift.io/component` label
+1. Sort them to have ascending key numbers
+1. Iterate over the sorted list and build the current state for each `GroupResource`

+State per `GroupResource`:

+1. The mapping of secret to actual encryption key
+1. The mapping of actual encryption key to secret
+1. The read, write and migrated state of each secret
+1. The last secret to be migrated

+Translation of each `GroupResource`'s state to individual `ResourceConfiguration`s within the complete `EncryptionConfiguration`:

+1. Determine the desired write key by iterating over the ordered secrets and short-circuiting on the first matching criteria
+    - If there is a secret with the write-key annotation but not the migrated annotation, it is the desired write key
+    - If there is a secret with the read-key annotation but not the write-key annotation, it is the desired write key
+    - If present, use the last secret to be migrated as the desired write key
+1. Treat all other keys as read keys
+    - Iterate in reverse to order the read keys with highest key number first
+    - If the last secret to be migrated is encountered, short-circuit as all remaining read keys are no longer needed
+1. Use the write key as the first provider and the read keys as later providers in the list of `ProviderConfiguration`s
+1. If there is no write key, use the `IdentityConfiguration` as the first provider, otherwise use it as the last provider

 ### Risks and Mitigations

 1. Deletion of an in-use encryption key will permanently break a cluster
     - Keys are stored in `openshift-config-managed` which is an immortal namespace
-    - Keys require a two phase delete via a finalizer
+    - Keys require a two-phase delete via a finalizer as mentioned above
 1. Encrypting a large number of resources may cause a high number of rollouts
     - Controller #1 above does not update the single complete secret during rollouts of the API server.
 This causes it to collapse the addition of many new keys into a smaller set of changes.
 1. We wish to use the upstream alpha migration controller to perform storage migration